ByteSower/qnce-engine/wiki/Getting-Started.md

 Welcome to QNCE Engine!
 This guide will help you get up and running with creating interactive narratives using quantum-inspired mechanics.

+If you prefer a no-code path, start with the [Beginner Guide](Beginner-Guide).

 ## 📦 Installation

 ### Basic Installation